-With over 20 years of experience of working in the public and private sectors, Jo Davis, national head of planning, development and regeneration at GVA, was the perfect person to answer our questions about a career in planning and development.
+With over 20 years of experience of working in the public and private sectors, Jo Davis, managing director of the planning, development and regeneration division at Avison Young (previously known as GVA), was the perfect person to answer our questions about a career in planning and development.
 In this Q&A, Jo looks back over her career and shares her experiences and her advice for navigating the industry.

 When did you decide you wanted to become a planner?